sedostheatre/sedos.co.uk/input/2006-review.md

 ## *Bash*

 >Fantastic play - really absorbing.
 I thought it was one of the very best plays I have ever seen.
-Will Harrison-Wallace gave an outstanding performance,
+Will Harrison-Wallace gave an outstanding performance
 ><footer><cite>Vicky - whatsonstage.com on Bash</cite></footer>

 >Completely riveting and gobsmackingly good acting - pulls no punches, a dark glimpse into the sides of people we'd rather not see.
 Still get the heebie-jeebies just thinking about it!
 NOT TO BE MISSED!